NUWCDIVNPT/stigman-orchestration/README.md

 `chrome://settings/clearBrowserData` - Cached images and files

+## Alternate non-CAC Example

+The [demo-auth-no-CAC branch of this repo](https://github.com/NUWCDIVNPT/stigman-orchestration/tree/demo-auth-no-CAC) demonstrates a configuration that does not require CAC or mutual TLS, and uses a Keycloak container with built-in usernames and passwords available here: [https://hub.docker.com/r/nuwcdivnpt/stig-manager-auth](https://hub.docker.com/r/nuwcdivnpt/stig-manager-auth)

 ## Community Solutions

 The following repos are not maintained or tested by the STIG Manager team, but offer alternate STIG Manager deployment configurations that have been shared by the community: